laradreamer79/Portfolio-Project/stage3/README.md

 1. **As a diver, I want to rate and review diving centers and diving experiences, so that I can help other users make informed decisions.**

 2. **As a user, I want the platform to be responsive on both desktop and mobile browsers, so that I can access it from any device.**

-3. **As a diving center, I want to manage my trips and booking requests through a dashboard, so that I can efficiently manage my services.**

 ---